Should you bother to give gifts?

 If you want to give some rational gifts this holiday season, we’ve got some ideas for you.
 Proceeds from purchasing any of these items go towards our mission to effectively improve society by helping people boost their critical thinking, improve their decision-making, and make positive behavior changes.

-• Scientific Cognitive Assessment: A research-backed assessment that maps your mental strengths and areas for growth, suggests career recommendations, and provides a tailored plan to help you improve your thinking.
+Scientific Cognitive Assessment: Surprise someone with a scientific look inside their own mind.
+Our research-based Cognitive Assessment examines seven dimensions of cognitive ability, revealing hidden strengths and areas for growth.
+The detailed report maps your mental strengths and areas for growth, suggests career recommendations, and provides a tailored plan to help you improve your thinking.
+Perfect for thinkers, students, self-improvement enthusiasts, and anyone who values self-knowledge.

 If none of these gifts feel right but you’d still like to support our work, consider becoming a Clearer Thinking Supporter and get exclusive perks and a heartfelt thank-you from our team.